 02.04 Determine if the licensee is experiencing problems in obtaining local police or medical

-support or supplies.
+support, or supplies.

 02.05 Determine if all plant safety review committees are functioning effectively and are complying with the requirements in the license and technical specifications.